mveillon/lisser/README.md

 │           ├── February                        # plots for the month of February │           ├── ...
 │           ├── Combined                        # plots for the whole year
-│       ├── aggregation.yml                     # generated aggregations
+│       ├── aggregation.csv                     # generated aggregations
 │       ├── Spending.{csv|xlsx|txt|numbers}     # spending for the whole year
 │   ├── 2025
 │       ├── ...